chingu-x/zeldabot/README.md

 # zeldabot

-Zelda creates Chingu Voyage repos in GitHub from a template repository.
+Zeldabot creates Chingu Voyage repos in GitHub from a template repository.
 It's purpose is to automate the process to reduce the amount of manual time spent preparing for Voyages, while improving quality and reducing the chance of errors.